Select Page

 Log out to prevent public access to your Account

 You can protect your account by logging out when you are finished working.
 This is especially important when you are working on a shared or public computer.
-If you don’t log out, someone may be able to access your account just by viewing the browser history and going back to your OPTe Network Dashboard.
+If you don’t log out, someone may be able to access your account just by viewing the browser history and going back to your OPTe.io Dashboard.

 You can protect your account by signing out when you are finished working.